lcilliers/hobbies-modelling4comfort/_archives/2025-11-30-initial-setup.md

+# ⚠️ HISTORICAL RECORD - Initial Setup Documentation

+**Date:** November 30, 2025
+**Type:** Historical Record
+**Status:** Archived - For reference only

+> **Note:** This document records the initial setup of the Models4Comfort website.
+> For current guidance on using the website, refer to the active documentation files in the root folder.

+---

 # 🎨 Models4Comfort Website - Setup Complete!

 ## ✅ What We've Accomplished

 Your diorama modeling website is now fully set up with a comprehensive, professional structure!

 ### 1. ✅ Four Complete Static Site Generators